Insights

 Comparison: Apache Airflow vs Spark

-Airflow primarily focuses on orchestrating workflows and managing task dependencies.
-Spark, on the other hand, excels in distributed data processing and analysis.
+Core Functionality | Focuses on orchestrating workflows and managing task dependencies. | Excels in distributed data processing and analysis. |

 Additional Considerations: